Joan Chittister: Career

+Chittister entered religious life in 1957, at age 21.
+Within her first week, she contracted polio, which put her in an iron lung for several months; it took four years for her to fully recover.

 In 1971, Chittister was elected president of the Federation of St. Scholastica, a federation of twenty monasteries of Benedictine women in the United States and Mexico, established in 1922.
 She was a prioress of the Benedictine Sisters of Erie, Pennsylvania, for 12 years and is a past president of the Leadership Conference of Women Religious.
-She serves as co-chair of the Global Peace Initiative of Women (2016-2019), an inclusive international network of spiritual and community leaders.
+She serves as co-chair of the Global Peace Initiative of Women (2016–2019), an inclusive international network of spiritual and community leaders.
 With this organization, she works to bring a spiritual perspective to conflict resolution fueled by pressing economic and ecological crises across the globe.

 Chittister says that women's ordination has never been her primary focus.
 Her books deal with monasticism, justice and equality especially for women in church and society, interfaith topics, peace and others.
 She has won 16 Catholic Press Association awards for her books and numerous other awards for her work, including 12 honorary degrees from US universities.

 She writes a column for the National Catholic Reporter, "From Where I Stand".

 Penn State University holds the Joan D. Chittister Literary Archives.

 A biography of Chittister was released by Orbis Books in October 2015, Joan Chittister: Her Journey from Certainty to Faith by Tom Roberts.